 All employees and students must make any report directly to their immediate supervisor, division dean and Chief Human Resource Officer via person, in person or electronically.

-The President may initiate formal proceedings on his or her own initiative.
+The college president may initiate formal proceedings on his or her own initiative.

 Any complainant who files a complaint under this policy in willful disregard of the truth may be subject to appropriate disciplinary proceedings.